KarimAED/NeuralNetworks/README.md

  - GUI for said networks

  Current Problems:
-  - approach limited by missing optimisation.
+  - approach limited by devices available and CPU-based approach.

   Planned Fix:
-  - use of the numba library to access the cuda framework and use GPU to make calculations.
+  - using numba to run on NVIDIA GPU